Brilliant fireball spotted over San Diego County

 Abarca told FOX 5 on Twitter that he initially thought the burst of light was a firework left over from Fourth of July.
 As the streak went on, it became clear he was witnessing something different.

-Abarca’s video shows the fireball appear in the sky, perfectly framed by the road in front of his car.
+Abarca’s video shows the fireball appearing in the sky, perfectly framed by the road in front of his car.
 It seems to burn brightest as it reaches the horizon, disappearing behind a hill.

 Viewers around the San Diego area, especially in East County, chimed in online to say they spotted the meteor, too.